 All references must be made according to the guidelines of the APA.
 Also, please note that "recycling" written material that you yourself have created some time earlier (e.g., as a bachelor thesis) is also plagiarism unless you officially cite yourself!
 For details, see the Publication Manual of the APA.
-Several copies are available in the university library.
 Please take care when using references and citing!
 Not giving credit to sources is a serious mistake and may lead to suspicions of plagiarism, which the university does not tolerate.
-Note that we use the internet-based plagiarism detection service "turnitin", see http://www.bwl.uni-mannheim.de/en/programs/associate_dean_of_student_affairs/verification_of_plagiarism/
+Note that we use the internet-based plagiarism detection service Turnitin.